cojalexandru/pickable-orbs/README.md

-# pickable-orbs
-Pickable Orbs is a mod mostly made for modpack devs, it ads a modular system of pickable orbs (similar to the Experience Orbs) that can give the player different effects.
+# Pickable Orbs - README
+### First and foremost, hello and thanks for checking my mod!
+#### If you need help creating a orb there's a starter guide on the GitHub Wiki!
+#### If you're still having any issues or you can't figure something out just post an issue or contact me on the [Decursio Project Discord server](https://discord.com/invite/EWuqDrPF49).